-Parents are often surprised to hear that I suggest they move beyond Discipline.
-But discipline means "to guide" and most of what we think of as discipline (spankings, consequences, timeouts) actually gets in the way of guiding our kids to better behavior.
+Parents are often surprised to hear that I don’t believe in most of what we think of as discipline (spankings, consequences, timeouts) because it keeps

-Are you wondering “How will my child learn how to behave?”
+kids from becoming responsible, self-disciplined people.
+“How will my child learn how to behave?” they ask.

 So what can we do to guide children without discipline?